fitnr/whatsupbot/README.md

 ## Checking lots of bots

 To check lots of bots at once, create a config file, following the format in `config.yaml` (the file can also be JSON, if you prefer).
 This also gives you a handy place to put your authentication tokens.
+An example `config.yaml` file is in the repository (json works too).

 Use the `whatsupbot` key to either ignore bots or customize the hours limit on each bot.